mavillez/Oblivion/docs/source/scripts.rst

   srun ./executable

-3. Scripts for Intel MPI
+3. Script for Intel MPI
 ========================

+Follows and example of a script to be used with Intel MPI and modules loading.
+Similarly scripts can be written without modules.

 .. code-block:: console